httpwg/http-extensions/draft-ietf-httpbis-priority.md

 to more complicated processing.
 Problems found with this approach could not be resolved and definition of a HTTP/3 priority signalling feature was removed before publication.

+RFC 7540 priorities were specific to a HTTP/2 connection and could not be conveyed with prior versions of HTTP.
+That, along with the complexity, meant intermediaries could not convey the priority information to backends.

 Considering the problems with the deployment of RFC 7540 stream priority, and the difficulties in adapting it to HTTP/3, continuing to base prioritization on